The average cart abandonment rate across all industries is around 69.57%.Â

 - The quick add to cart page dropdown gives the customers the flexibility to keep browsing

-- The nudge for customers to become a MemberâMeUndies is known for their stellar loyalty program
+- The nudge for customers to become a MemberâMeUndies is known for its stellar loyalty program

 You'll love reading: How to Increase Add to Cart Rate: 26 Brilliant Ideas